siobhanunakelly1/DemonstratingSoftwareQuality/README.md

 Calculations for specific Criterion I have given a lower estimate in comparison to calculations for Rubric as the research will already be completed and hopefully I will be able to reuse some of the functionaility from the previous task.

+The validation for scores and number of criteria I have given a 3 as I think the functionality will be relatively straight forward but will involve a number of test cases.

 ### Velocity Metric